 The American Express Platinum card: The annual fee is high at £450 but consider the perks first.
 You get a generous 30,000 membership points if you sign up (35,000 if you know someone who can refer you) and you’ll receive two priority pass cards to 700 lounges that also includes the likes of the Aspire Lounge in Heathrow’s terminal as well as Plaza Premium lounges in T2 and T4.Time your acquirement of this card right – by which we mean for an extra special trip – and use the discounts on luxury hotels, travel insurance for medical and car hire.

 It can be all about going through the right channels.
 Day passes can be purchased for around £20 to some airport lounges.
 There’s an argument that this is about the same price as eating at the airport.
 While this might be true if you’re having a proper hot meal, drinks and snacks, it’s not so much true if you’re planning on hitting Pret.
 Groupon however has been known to have 50% membership discounts for Priority Pass from time to time.
 It’s a nice one if you know that you’ll be travelling a lot.
 Otherwise they have discounted day passes regularly if you don’t want to commit to an annual membership.

 The kindness of strangers is always an option.
-First class ticket holders can often invite a guest into the lounge for free.
-Exploiting this airport lounge access niche is a bit tricky; you’ll need to use your wits and personable skills to convince someone to invite you in without appearing as a pest to airline staff.
+First class ticket holders are often allowed to invite a guest into the lounge.
+Exploiting this free airport lounge access niche is a bit tricky.
+You’ll need to use your wits and personable skills to convince someone to invite you in without appearing as a pest to airline staff.
 This involves a certain amount of subtle loitering near the lounge so you know who the marks are.
 Start a conversation naturally rather than jumping straight in and asking if you can be their plus one.